ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 Update the tracker
 ------------------

-Before you start, you should know the `Issue tracker`_ number of the bug you intend to fix.
+Before you start, you should know the :ref:`issue-tracker` number of the bug you intend to fix.
 If there is no tracker issue, now is the time to create one.